Healthy Homes Assessment Camberley

 What We Do

-As building inspectors, we take on all elements of specialist house Inspections.
-We’re there to make sure that you make the best decision when purchasing your next property.
+As building inspectors we take on all issues of professional home inspections.
+We are there to ensure that you make the correct choice when it comes to buying your next home.

-We take your investment seriously We conduct comprehensive examinations to ensure that you don’t get any unexpected or expensive expenses, which means you are able to relax and focus on the exciting aspects of owning or purchasing a house.
+We take your investment seriously We conduct comprehensive examinations to ensure that you don’t be faced with any costly or unexpected surprise costs, meaning you are able to relax and focus on the fun parts of buying or owning a home.

-We specialise in a variety of services to ensure that you are fully aware of the state of any property that you might be thinking of buying or selling in addition to other solutions.
+We offer a wide range of solutions to make sure you are completely informed of the condition of any property you could be considering buying or selling in addition to other solutions.

-With our systemised approach to your inspection of your home and the latest software technology that incorporates digital images into the reports, you are able to actually see any problems that might be identified.
-Thanks to our comprehensive reporting it is not surprising that we have so many clients who recommend our services to their family and friends.
+Our systematic approach to inspecting your property and the latest in technology for software with digital photos embedded into the Report, you can actually see any problems that might be found.
+With our detailed report, it’s no wonder we receive so many clients who recommend our service to family members and friends.

 • Pre Purchase & Pre Sale Reports